Singapore Photography Locations

-Singapore is a lush oasis that packs a whole lot of culture and innovation into it’s tiny size.
+Singapore is a lush oasis that packs a whole lot of culture and innovation into its tiny size.
 As a city and country built on an island spanning just 50km from east to west, Singapore is surprising in more ways than one.
+This also translates to a varied offering of Singapore photography locations to explore…

-It’s a regular stopover destination for many doing the long haul leg between Europe and Australia/Asia and boasts various neighbourhoods, gardens and architectural wonders.
+It’s a regular stopover destination for many doing the long-haul leg between Europe and Australia/Asia and boasts various neighbourhoods, gardens and architectural wonders.
+For travel photographers, Singapore offers a variety of scenes and landscapes to capture, so many in fact that you can keep yourself busy from sunrise to sunset then continue shooting nightscapes well into the evening.

 Below you’ll find a guide to the best photography locations in Singapore, giving you the pick of the photogenic places for your next visit to this fascinating city.